Set up custom User Authentication using via SAML-based SSO

 - Provider must supply this value - When enabled, the IdP system is required to provide this attribute.
 If one of these fields is not available from the IdP, this option should be disabled so incoming users can supply the value.
 If enabled, users will not be able to change the value provided.
 If enabled but not provided by the IdP, the user won’t be able to enter the Centercode platform using SSO.

 2. Configuring Centercode

-To begin configuring Centercode for SSO, you’ll need to login to your Centercode portal as a Community Manager and navigate to User Authentication Management (Community Tools -> Configuration -> User Authentications).
+To begin configuring Centercode for SSO, you’ll need to login to your Centercode portal as a Community Manager and navigate to User Authentication Management (Community Logo -> Community Administration -> All Community Tools -> User Authentication).
 From here:

 - Click Add a New Authentication System

 - Select SAML2 from the the Type drop down menu

 - You’ll see the list of fields appear.
 Complete the form as appropriate

 Make sure the Certificates match between your IdP and your Centercode configuration!

 - Select an EA Foundation Team